seregazhuk/seregazhuk.github.io_old/_posts/2017-07-11-singleton.md

 }
 {% endhighlight %}

 This test *may* fail if somewhere in other tests we have already logged something.
-There is a good reciepe how to fix this issue in the book [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052).
-The author advices to introduce a `setInstance()` method, which allowes to replace the static instance of the Singleton:
+There is a good recipe how to fix this issue in the book [Working Effectively with Legacy Code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052).
+The author advices to introduce a `setInstance()` method, which allows to replace the static instance of the Singleton:

 {% highlight php %}
 <?php

 class Logger
 {
-    private static $instance = NULL;
+    protected static $instance = NULL;
-    private $logs = [];
+    protected $logs = [];

     public static function setInstance(Logger $instance)
     {